btyu/Uni-Core/README.md

 Uni-Core, an efficient distributed PyTorch framework
 ====================================================

+⚠️ Notice

+This repository is a restored copy of [dptech-corp/Uni-Core](https://github.com/dptech-corp/Uni-Core), which is no longer available on GitHub.
+All credit goes to the original authors.

+---

 Uni-Core is built for rapidly creating PyTorch models with high performance, especially for Transfromer-based models.
 It supports the following features:
 - Distributed training over multi-GPUs and multi-nodes
 - Mixed-precision training with fp16 and bf16